We have regular dental checks……Why not have regular podiatry checks to avoid years of discomfort in the future?

 Chiropodists and podiatrists, deal with the assessment, diagnosis and treatment of the lower limb and are qualified to treat people with arthritis, diabetes, nail surgery and sports injuries.
 They work with people of all ages but play a particularly important role in helping older people to stay mobile and, therefore, independent.

 There is no difference between a chiropodist and a podiatrist.
 Podiatrist is the term used for chiropodists in some English speaking countries.

-Chiropody is for all ages and should be started as soon as a problem arises.
+All ages can be treated and treatment should commence as soon as a problem arises.

 Our chiropodist is able to treat children through to the older age group.